hushmirror/hush3/src/cc/CC_made_easy.md

 Chapter 13 - different languages
 The current codebase is integrated into the hushd codebase, which is C/C++.
 However, it is possible to use different languages and integrate into the C/C++ as zcash has shown by using the rust language for some parts of the zcashd.

 I think any language that is compiled and can create a linkable library while being able to call and be called by C/C++ functions can be used.
-If you are able to make such a language binding for a simple CC contract like faucet, this will be good for a 777 KMD bounty.
+If you are able to make such a language binding for a simple CC contract like faucet, this will be good for a 777 HUSH bounty.
 Of course, you need to be the first to submit a properly working pull request.

 Chapter 14 - runtime bindings